quangvu0702/llm-wiki-for-code/LLM_WIKI_FOR_CODE.md

 When the human says *"implement this"* or *"set up the LLM-wiki"*, do the following in order:

 1. **Detect the environment.** Check which agent harness is in use:
-   - Cursor → create `.cursor/rules/wiki.mdc` (the schema file from Deliverable 1)
+   - Cursor → create `.cursor/skills/wiki-memory/SKILL.md` (the Cursor Skill version from Deliverable 1 — recommended).
+If skills are not available, fall back to `.cursor/rules/wiki.mdc` with `alwaysApply: true`, but note this is weaker.
    - Claude Code → append the Wiki Protocol section to `CLAUDE.md`
    - Codex → append the Wiki Protocol section to `AGENTS.md`
    - Unknown → default to a `CLAUDE.md` section and tell the human